chriskempson/base16-vim/README.md

     let base16colorspace=256  " Access colors present in 256 colorspace

 This will cause vim to acess the colours in the modified 256 colorpsace.
 Please **do not** enable this simply because you have a 256 color terminal as this will cause colors to be displayed incorrectly.

-## Contribution
-As these themes are built with [Base16 Builder](https://github.com/chriskempson/base16-builder), no pull requests will be merged directly into this repo.